 In other cases, the chunk of DNA that carries the gene can be “amplified,” or repeated multiple times.
-Think of it as a word being copy-and-pasted too many times, so it is then read too many times.
+Think of it as a word being copied and pasted too many times, so it is then read too many times.
 When the FGFR1 gene is amplified in this way, it can make too much of its own RNA and protein.
 Twenty percent of patients with lung squamous cell carcinomas and up to 43 percent of patients with lobular carcinomas in the breast carry FGFR1 amplifications in their tumors.
-Even without being amplified, many tumors carry an FGFR1 gene that is over-active and makes too much of its own RNA and protein.
+Even without being amplified, many tumors carry an FGFR1 gene that is overactive and makes too much of its own RNA and protein.
 This over-expression is particularly common in lung cancer and head and neck cancers.

 In the last decade, scientists have found that when FGFR1 is amplified or over-expressed in tumors, it is usually associated with a poorer prognosis.
 In breast cancer patients, FGFR1 amplifications have also been linked to drug resistance; tumors with these mutations may be less likely to respond to hormone-based medicines.
 So far, there’s not much evidence to suggest that FGFR1 can make cancers grow faster or spread more quickly.
-However, clinical tests for FGFR1 errors can help pinpoint if a cancer is resistant to certain therapies, for example, to identify resistance to the chemotherapy drug imatinib (trade name, Gleevec) in leukemia.
+However, clinical tests for FGFR1 errors can help pinpoint if a cancer is resistant to certain therapies—for example, to identify resistance to the chemotherapy drug imatinib (trade name Gleevec) in leukemia.

 Since errors in FGFR1 are so widespread, the gene is considered a promising, high-priority target to design new medicines against.
 Although many small molecule inhibitors have been tested on cell lines and animal models with FGFR1 aberrations, only a few, such as dovitinib, have been tested in clinical trials.
-These studies are yet to yield any unequivocally promising candidates.
+These studies have yet to yield any unequivocally promising candidates.
 Why is it so difficult to fix a faulty FGFR1 gene or protein?

 One reason researchers have found is that not all FGFR1 defects are equal in their cancerous effects.
 A cell with too many copies of the chromosome chunk that carries FGFR1 does not behave in the same way as a tumor that spews too much FGFR1 RNA and protein.
 Amplification, or having too many copies of the gene, appears to correlate with making more RNA copies in breast cancer, but not in lung cancer.
-As a result, testing a drug that targets FGFR1 expression on cancers with an amplified gene can produce mixed results: If amplification and expression are linked, the drug may prove effective.
-But if not, it might appear as though the drug is ineffective.
+As a result, testing a drug that targets FGFR1 expression on cancers with an amplified gene can produce mixed results.
+If amplification and expression are linked, the drug may prove effective.
+If not, it might appear as though the drug is ineffective.